Welcome to the world’s most comprehensive list of travel gift ideas.

 When your traveler is in the airport, taking a tour around town, or off on a day hike, they probably have a few doodads they want to carry around with them, but not enough to warrant hoisting around a big backpack all day.

 That’s where a nice fanny pack comes in.
 I invested in one of these bad boys last year, and it’s made travel way more comfortable.
 I highly recommend it as a gift for people who like to travel.

 Gifts for Retired Travelers

-This airplane memory foam footrest is a useful travel present to help make long flights more comfortable for your retired traveler’s creaky bodies (who am I kidding, I’m 28 and I need this).
+This airplane memory foam footrest is a useful travel present to help make long flights more comfortable for your retired traveler’s creaky bodies (who am I kidding, I’m 29 and I need this).

 This ingenious contraption easily attaches to the seatback in front of you, and makes it feel like you’re sitting in a comfy recliner.